 Ross died in New Orleans on Jan.
 25, 1995, just a few days after his 99th birthday.
 He rests beside his wife.

 ~ Son Jack Fye Minor ~

-Jack served for many years as a petroleum engineer for the Louisiana Land and Exploration Company.
+Jack eventually was named a petroleum engineer for the Louisiana Land and Exploration Company.

-Ann owned and operated her own public accounting firm, Ann Gerrard Minor CPA for more than three decades.
+Ann was a 1962 graduate of Victoria (TX) High School and a 1966 alumna of the University of Texas at Austin.
+After a move to New Orleans, she owned and operated her own public accounting firm, Ann Gerrard Minor CPA for more than three decades.
 She belonged to the Junior League of New Orleans, University of Texas Ex-Students Alumnae, Plimsoll Club, Kappa Kappa Gamma Sorority, Krewes of Iris Muses, Daughter of the American Revolution, the Daughters of the United Confederacy and the Society of Certified Public Accountants.

 He was pictured in the August 1989 edition of the National Geographic Magazine in a feature story entitled "The Quest for Oil."
 The caption of the photograph read that as a geophysicist in Houston, TX, he and a colleague were studying "a cross section of data from an offshore seismic survey that helped determine the site of the Alaska well..."

 Sadly, suffering from cancer, Ann died in Touro Infirmary on Sept.
 20, 2007.
 Her obituary was published in the New Orleans Times-Picayune.
 She was laid to rest in Evergreen Cemetery, with Rev. Vanessa Potter officiating at the funeral service.
 An obituary was published in the Victoria (TX) Advocate, in which the family requested that any memorial donations be made to the American Cancer Society.